timm/silon/README.md

 The whole point of getting things done is knowing what to leave undone.
 -- Oswald Chambers

-One of my most productive days was throwing away 1000 lines of code.
--- Ken Thompson

 Complexity has nothing to do with intelligence, simplicity does.
 -- Larry Bossidy